Strv fm/22 (m/21), no 10.

 Captain Schenström and Captain Elliot travel to Germany for inspection.

-On July 22, 1921, Wilhelm UGE Gmbh signs the purchase agreement (10), and Captain Elliot signs, as a private person Herr Walter Elliot as buyer, the contract with Wilhelm UGE Gmbh for ten units.
+On July 22, 1921, Wilhelm UGE Gmbh signs the purchase agreement (10).
+Captain Elliot signs, as the buyer and a private person, the contract with Wilhelm UGE Gmbh for ten units.
 (Appendix: G1-G2)

-CB’s comment: Notice, that despite the fact that the manager of KAAD’s construction department Captain Schenström, and Captain Walter Elliot inspect the vehicles Walter Elliot signs the contract as an individual.
+CB’s comment: Notice, that although the manager of KAAD’s construction department Captain Schenström, and Captain Walter Elliot inspect the vehicles Walter Elliot signs the contract as an individual.
 The Swedish state/army is not mentioned in connection with the purchase.

 On July 23, 1921, Major Låftman sends his first receipt to confirm the purchase.
 (Appendix: H1)